Take a closer look at this one bed house for sale in New England - among cheapest in the city

 There is no forward chain.

 For more information contact Haart Estate Agents on 01733 964653.
-Full details on Zoopla
+Full details on Right Move

 See more: House for sale: Magnificent Grade II listed converted chapel near Peterborough with £1.2m guide price